4 confirmed COVID-19 cases today. | SMN NEWS

-PHILIPSBURG:--- As of October 29th, there were four (4) persons who tested positive for COVID-19; however two (2) persons have recovered; bringing the total active cases to thirty-two (32).
-The total number of confirmed cases is now four thousand four hundred ninety-two (4492).
+PHILIPSBURG:--- As of November 4th, there were four (4) persons who tested positive for COVID-19; however, three (3) persons have recovered; bringing the total active cases to twenty-six (26).
+The total number of confirmed cases is now four thousand five hundred five (4505).

-The Collective Prevention Services (CPS) are monitoring thirty (30) people in home isolation.
-Two (2) patients are hospitalized at the St. Maarten Medical Center.
+The Collective Prevention Services (CPS) are monitoring twenty-five (25) people in home isolation.
+One (1) patient is hospitalized at the St. Maarten Medical Center.
 The total number of deaths due to COVID-19 remains at seventy-five (75).

-The number of people recovered since the first case surfaced on St. Maarten has increased to four thousand three hundred eighty-five ...
+Since the first case surfaced on St. Maarten, the number of people recovered has increased to four thousand four hundred four ...

 ...